hmdavis/vaibot/README.md

 ## Setup

-- Clone this repo or download the [latest tag](https://github.com/jgable/hubot-irc-runnable/tags).
 - Install dependencies: `npm install`
 - Change the settings in the `runbot.sh` file to match your situation
 - Run the Bot: `. runbot.sh`

-If the `runbot.sh` file is not executable you can change the execute permissions with

-    chmod 755 runbot.sh

-## License

-MIT License, available via a quick google search if needed.